projecttacoma/fqm-execution/README.md

   --report-type <report-type>                 Type of report, "individual", "summary" -m, --measure-bundle <measure-bundle>       Path to measure bundle.
   -p, --patient-bundles <patient-bundles...>  Paths to patient bundles.
 Required unless output type is one of the following: dataRequirements, libraryDataRequirements, queryInfo, valueSets.
-  --patients-directory <directory>            Directory containing only JSON files for the patient bundles to use --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls.
+  --patients-directory <directory>            Path to directory containing only JSON files for the patient bundles to use --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls.
   -s, --measurement-period-start <date>       Start of measurement period in `YYYY-MM-DD` format.
 Defaults to the `.effectivePeriod.start` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence
   -e, --measurement-period-end <date>         End of measurement period in `YYYY-MM-DD` format.
 Defaults to the `.effectivePeriod.end` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence